avigad/mathematics_in_lean_source/source/the_natural_numbers.rst

     end
     -- END

-In fact, the same approach can be used to derive the formula for geometric sums.
+The same approach can be used to derive the formula for geometric sums.
 At an opportune moment,
 you can use ``pow_succ`` to replace ``r^(n+1)`` by ``r * r^n``.